-The first or second document of the citizenship/naturaliztion process is known as the Declaration of Intention.
-When first developed in Philadelphia, this document would provide such informatin helpful for genealogical pursuits.
+The first or second document of the citizenship/naturalization process is known as the Declaration of Intention.
+When first developed in Philadelphia, this document would provide such information helpful for genealogical pursuits.
 Generally, the information contained within the Declaration had the date of the declaration, name, birthplace, birthdate, and approximate age of the declarant, nativity, name of the monarch, port of embarkation, port and date of arrival, and declarant's signature or mark.

 Between 1828 and 1838, the various courts abandoned this form in lieu of a shorter form which has only the date of the declaration, name and approximate age of the declarant, nativity, name of monarch, and declarant's signature or mark.